MPL 13x10x5 / 35H - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these products are able to hinder the diagnostic process when they are in the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.